lraganit-star/regression_case_study/README.md

 # HIV Regression Case Study

 Using the merged HIV models.
 We wanted to find out which combination of predictors (X) created the best prediction for our target (Y).
-In our case we want to compare OLS regression against Ridge Regression and Lasso Regression to see which model return the lowest Mean Squared Error.
+In our case we want to compare Linear Regression against Ridge Regression and Lasso Regression to see which model return the lowest Mean Squared Error.
+From the best fit regression we will choose the most influential features with help of OLS Regression.

-Then we will take the best model and features to fit our new regression line.

-**1) We took in the merged Data frames and dropped the na values.**
+**1) We took in the merged Data Frames and dropped the nan values.**

-**2) During our EDA we looked at the The initial  Pearson correlations between the features as it related to our target variable  “HIVincidence” (#of cases / population).**
+**2) During our EDA we looked at the The initial  Pearson correlations between the features as it related to our target variable  “HIVprevalence” (#of cases / population).**

 We found the following columns had Pearson correlations above .25.: